zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2014/my_love_view.md

 At the very end, I add one irrelevant joke made by me which again reflected my love view:

-"Please Hand in geology homework!" exclaimed Snow Darling after class.
-And the so-called homework was "finishing page 3-33 of geology help-study reference book."
+"Please Hand in geography homework!" exclaimed Snow Darling after class.
+And the so-called homework was "finishing page 3-33 of geography help-study reference book."

-"Give me a share to copy, please, Reverend Geology Representative Lady."
+"Give me a share to copy, please, Reverend Geography Representative Lady."
 Begged one short-height guy, Forest.

-"No way, I must bring all of them to the office of geology.
+"No way, I must bring all of them to the office of geography.
 You can copy the standard answer instead!"

 "But…you know, the answer has too many Chinese characters and not convenient to copy since it was attached after the main part of the reference book."

 "I have no obligations to help you in such a matter.
-But I have to warn you in advance, if you do not hand in the homework immediately, I will mark your name and the geology teacher will find you himself!"
+But I have to warn you in advance, if you do not hand in the homework immediately, I will mark your name and the geography teacher will find you himself!"
 Hardly had she finished her sentence, stepped she away from Forest's desk with a pile of reference book in hand.
 "Wait a minute, my merciful Representative!"

 "Blame on you since you haven’t finished …"Snow Darling's laughter vanished gradually as she stepped out of the classroom and ran along the corridor to the office.